rht-labs/tech-exercise/docs/slides/content/ux.md

 #### _What is it?_
-* A tool to capture and visualize what key stakeholders are sensing when in a particular context or completing a set of tasks.
+* A tool to capture and visualize what key stakeholders are sensing when in a particular context or completing a set of tasks
 * A way to form a better understanding of users and build personas
-* Information is captured directly from interviews, observations, and other facilitated conversation exercises.
+* Information is captured directly from interviews, observations, and other facilitated conversation exercises
-* Senses captured can include what the person is seeing, thinking, doing, and feeling.
+* Senses captured can include what the person is seeing, thinking, doing, and feeling
 * Originated from Dave Gray of [XPLANE](http://www.xplane.com/)

 #### _Why use it?_
-* Captures information and learning directly from the end user affected by the system/application/solution in question.
+* Captures information and learning directly from the end user affected by the system/application/solution in question
-* Enables a direct connection between important stakeholders and developers, e.g. developers of an application can learn directly from end users using it.
+* Enables a direct connection between important stakeholders and developers, e.g. developers of an application can learn directly from end users using it
-* The tool identifies pain points, opportunities, and starts to form a basis for improvement and optimization.
+* The tool identifies pain points, opportunities, and starts to form a basis for improvement and optimization
-* The tool can be used to move from user empathy to value propositions.
+* The tool can be used to move from user empathy to value propositions